The Boscawens at Hatchlands Park

 A respected husband and wife

-Frances - known to friends as Fanny - was a strong, intelligent and independent woman.
-She was a member of the Blue Stockings Society, a group credited with preserving and advancing feminism.
+Frances, known to her friends as Fanny, was a strong, intelligent and independent woman which was unusual for a woman in the 18th century society.
+In the 1750s she became a founder member of the Blue Stockings Society, a group credited with preserving and advancing feminism by advocating education for women and helping to publish their work.